rickellis/Arch-Linux-Install-Guide/README.md

 Hold F12 during startup to access startup menu.
 Select the USB drive and boot into Arch.

+### Make sure EFI is running
+Most modern systems use EFI.
+Let's make sure.
+The following command should output a list of variables.
+If it doesn't then EFI is not enabled.

+	efivar -l

+---

 ### Establish an internet connection
 The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
 To test your wired connection: